5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

     }
 }
 ```
-**Explanation**: This SSDT makes use of `AWAC` clock by attaching it to `ARTC` (Apple Realtime Clock, EisaID `PNP0B00`) in I/O Registry.
-If `HPET` is present and `AWAC` is active (while RTC is disabled), you can use this SSDT.
-Although the PCI paths should work universally, better check if they work for you by comparing it with the location of `AWAC` in your `DSDT`.
-If the operating system is not macOS, method `_STA` returns zero which enables the `AWAC`.

 **Procedure**:

 - In `DSDT`, check if `Device HPET` or `PNP0103` is present.
 If not, you don't need this patch!